cedvdb/action-flutter-build-ios/README.md

 You'll need:

-  - the p12 certificate
+  - the p12 ditribution certificate
   - the password for the p12 certificate
-  - the provisioning profile
+  - the distribution provisioning profile

 [Here is how to get those](https://ioscodesigning.io/exporting-code-signing-files)